tenzir/tenzir/changelog/unreleased/changes/2087--msgpack-deprecation.md

-The `msgpack` table slice implementation has been deprecated and we recommend switching to the `arrow` implementation.
-The v1.2 version of VAST will remove support for importing new data with the `msgpack` format.
+The `msgpack` encoding option is now deprecated.
+VAST issues a warning on startup and automatically uses the `arrow` encoding instead.
+A future version of VAST will remove this option entirely.